 Major issues

-While effect sizes estimated from pilot data are by definition unreliable (Brysbaert, 2019), we note that all of our pilot data groups demonstrated effect sizes greater than d=0.4 (minimum: d=0.58 [effect of tempo on arousal for Iranian participants]; maximum: d=1.08 [effect of tempo on visual density for Canadian participants]).
+While effect sizes estimated from pilot data are by definition unreliable (Brysbaert, 2019; Albers & Lakens, 2018), we note that all of our pilot data groups demonstrated effect sizes greater than 1 (minimum: ~1.2 [effect of tempo on visual density for solo music]; maximum: ~3.2 [effect of tempo on visual density for group music]).

 The above paragraph seems contradictory to me.
 I would please ask the authors to clarify why they chose d = 1.0 as their smallest effect size of interest considering they claim it is not based on the pilot data report in the Stage 1 manuscript.
 Is this the smallest effect size that is theoretically relevant in terms of differences in emotional arousal caused by tempo changes?
 Would an effect of 0.8 not be interesting?

-for our study to have 95% power to test our two directional (one-tailed) hypotheses assuming a smallest effect size of interest (SESOI) of Cohen’s d=.04 (Brysbaert, 2019
+for our study to have 95% power to test both directional (one-tailed) hypotheses assuming an effect size of 1,

 Can the authors explain why the effect of interest increased from 0.04 to 1?
 Is this because they are no longer reporting Cohen’s d but a difference in SDs?

-we note that all of our pilot data groups demonstrated effect sizes greater than d=0.4 (minimum: d=0.58 [effect of tempo on arousal for Iranian participants]; maximum: d=1.08 [effect of tempo on visual density for Canadian participants]).
+we note that all of our pilot data groups demonstrated effect sizes greater than 1 (minimum: ~1.2 [effect of tempo on visual density for solo music]; maximum: ~3.2 [effect of tempo on visual density for group music]).

 An explanation for the change in effect sizes and the analysis conducted here I believe is also necessary.